 But I can help!
 I've created and run design-ops teams and projects, wrangled inconsistent product experiences into shape and facilitated better communication and tooling, saving designers and engineers time and stress.

 I love meeting people for coffee.
 But as an unsalaried solo founder, it costs me money and takes me away from building my product.
 So this is probably the controversial one, but if you're looking for advice, and being paid for your time (by your boss), I think it's polite to pay it forwards.

 Yes chances are that means I have fewer coffees.
 But right now I'm ok with that.

 You will have my undivided attention for an hour, and I'll endeavour to introduce you to or follow up on whoever/whatever is useful from that time.
 You've paid me, and I intend to deliver.

 If you're a student, looking for personal not work advice, or there's a high chance we'll be working together or you'll be a future Progression customer, this fee doesn't apply.
+Even more so, if you're from a marginalised group or under-represented background, I actively want to help.
 Get in touch!